Grasscutters/Grasscutter/README.md

 `!clearartifacts` - Deletes all unequipped and unlocked level 0 artifacts, **including yellow rarity ones** from your inventory

 ### Bonus
-When you want to teleport to somewhere, use the ingame marking function on Map, then named it `pos`, click Confirm.
+When you want to teleport to somewhere, use the ingame marking function on Map, click Confirm.
 You will see your character falling from a very high destination, exact location that you marked.

 # Quick Troubleshooting
 * If compiling wasnt successful, please check your JDK installation (must be JDK 8 and validated JDK's bin PATH variable)